mleverance/sc_shell_lessons/01-shell-basics.md

 - When you type commands, you *don't type the prompt*, only the commands that follow it.

 # Files
-You need to download some files to follow this lesson:
+You'll need to download some files to use in this lesson:
-- open your shell (also called terminal and command line)
+- open your shell (which can also be called terminal and command line)
-  - on Mac, go to Applications - Utilities - terminal
+  - on a Mac, go to Applications - Utilities - terminal
   - on Windows, you should have Git for Windows downloaded
-    - go to Start menu, find Git Bash, and open
+    - go to Start/windows, find Git Bash, and open

+ #### If you need help with the shell, put up a sticky and a helper will come by

 ## What to type
 - go to etherpad